GitauHarrison/notes/web_development/personal_blog/personal_blog.md

 This blog will contains 5 parts:

-1. A simple Home Page containing all the articles
+1. A simple Home Page containing all our articles
 2. An About Me page which shades light on who the author of the articles is
 3. A Portfolio page that shows all the projects you have been involved in
 4. A Hire Me Page which allows you to sell your services to interested persons